 This is the end of the buyer’s guide.

-If you are more concerned about noises.
+If you are more concerned about noise.
 Then read this guide to soundproof home theater.
 I have provided a step-by-step guide on how to do it DIY.

 Are short-throw projectors worth it?

-ST projectors are invented for those that have small space for home theater.
+ST projectors are invented for those that have small spaces for home theater.

 What distance is the short throw projector?